d-e-s-o/test-log/README.md

 in **each and every** test.

-Similarly, `tracing` based solutions require a subscriber to be registered that writes events/spans to the console.
+Similarly, `tracing` based solutions require a subscriber to be registered that writes events/spans to the terminal.

 This crate takes care of this per-test initialization in an intuitive way.